JorMir/BrainStation_CapstoneReport/README.txt

 Hello Reader!
 This is a readme file for Jordan Miranda's capstone project that was submitted for BrainStation's Data Science course.

+The focus on this project was to use Clustering, an Unsupervised Learning technique, to identify players of similar skill levels and playstyle.

 The Jordan_Miranda_CapstoneReport folder contains the following:

 - 1 readme file